Head of Motor Sector at Bank of Ireland Stephen Healy provides an overview of Ireland’s Motor Sector.

 - Motor dealers are “not just about new car sales”, and dealers adapted to the new environment by focusing on used car and workshop sales channels.
 Aftersales incomes generates c.
 40% of overall income and used car margins are generally stronger than new car margins.

-- The motor sector has been particularly resilient in the face of the health crisis.
-Motor dealers have reported reduced turnover in 2020, due to various restrictions, but also report higher margins and lower costs leading to improved profitability.
-This trend of improved financial performance carried over into 2021 with pent up demand evident in the market.
+- The motor sector was particularly resilient in the face of the health crisis.
+Motor dealers reported reduced turnover in 2020, due to various restrictions, but also higher margins and lower costs leading to improved profitability.
+This trend of improved financial performance carried over into 2021 financials with pent up demand evident in the market.

 - Quarter 1 accounts for c.
 60% of annualised new sales (July c.
 20%).
-2022 seasonality may be impacted, potentially leading to a stronger second half than seen in recent years.
+2023 seasonality may be impacted, as was experienced in 2022, thus flattening the curve this year.

 Sources: Society of the Irish Motor Industry (SIMI)